 During your colonoscopy, you’ll receive mild sedation to minimize any discomfort.
 We use the most advanced, high-definition endoscopic equipment to screen the entire length of your colon.
 Should we detect any abnormal growths — called polyps — we’ll remove them and send them to the lab for analysis.
 You will receive a letter from your physician within 2 weeks with your results.
 Your primary physician will receive the results as well.

 How to Schedule

-If you are already 50 years of age or older, you can schedule your screening colonoscopy at St. Cloud Surgical Center without a referral.
-Most insurance plans accepted.
+If you are already 45 years of age or older, you can schedule your screening colonoscopy at St. Cloud Surgical Center without a referral.
+Most insurance plans are accepted, but please contact yours if you have any questions or concerns about coverage.
 Call 320-229-3201 today.